pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/introduction.rst

 the ability of the FCIDECOMP software to decompress FC1 L1c NRT data, meeting the goals defined in the :ref:`Verification & Validation Plan <[FCIDECOMP_VV]>`.
-These aim to verify a working installation of the EUMETSAT FCIDECOMP software and its ability to decompress FC1 L1c NRT data via the EUMETSAT Data Tailor Software and with NetCDF-Java based applications.
+These aim to verify a working installation of the EUMETSAT FCIDECOMP software and its ability to decompress FC1 L1c NRT data via the EUMETSAT Data Tailor Software and via selected Java Software.

 It is addressed at: